 Besides being incredibly high in calories, French fries are laden with fats that are difficult to digest.
 This can lead to vomiting, diarrhea, or a host of other health issues.
 Of course, one or two pieces won’t kill your cat, but the potential side effects aren’t worth the risk.

 These contain oils, preservatives, spices, and other chemicals that might be harmful to your cat.
 It is best to steer clear of these when it comes to snacks for your kitty.

 The answer is a plain no. Cats are designed to get their primary nutrition from meat or meat products.
 This means that more than anything else, they need a high protein diet and require fewer carbs than animals that are not true carnivores.

-Potatoes might be good for your cat but ensure that you practice moderation and that they are boiled or baked to make them safe for their consumption.
-But you must absolutely not feed your cat with potato chips, fries, frozen tater tots, or other processed potato products as these can cause harm.
-The good thing is that you don’t have to include potatoes in your cat’s diet.
+Potatoes might be good for you, but your cat does not require them.
+If you wish to share them, please ensure that you practice moderation and that they are boiled or baked to make them safe for consumption.
+Never feed your cat potato chips, fries, frozen tater tots, or other processed potato products, as these can cause harm.
+The good thing is that it is easy to remember that you don’t have to include potatoes in your cat’s diet.